 We can divide those involved in organized religion into categories.
-These groups range from fringe believers to extremists.
-Each group is subject to varying degrees of activism.
-The level of allegiance depends on the level of exposure to groupthink manipulation programming.
-The more you expose yourself to propaganda, the more susceptible you become to the acceptance of extreme ideas and ideologies.
+These groups range on a continuum from fringe believers to extremists.
+Where someone falls on this continuum depends on the level of exposure to the programming.
+Self-hypnosis and group hypnosis manipulation programming depend on continual indoctrination.
+The more you expose yourself to propaganda, the more susceptible to radical ideas and ideologies.

-1) The fringe believer is someone who gives the outward appearance of allegiance to the religion.
+1) The fringe believer gives the outward appearance of allegiance to the religion.
 They attend meetings at special celebrations and festivals.
-These people are the most likely to have investigated the origins of their religion.
+These people are the most likely to have investigated their religion’s origins.

 Family or cultural tradition holds the fringe believer captive to the belief system.
 However, they see inconsistencies.
 Unfortunately, they will go along with many of the negative social biases.
 They submit to the discriminatory practices even though they understand they are harmful.

-People in this group one step away from becoming freethinkers.
+People in this group are one step away from becoming freethinkers.
 All it takes is someone to help them find a way out.
 A process like Comparative Analysis is one way.
-This is a structured way to examine concepts across different belief systems.
-This will help them leave behind negative stereotypes and prejudice thinking.
+This investigative process is structured to examine concepts across different belief systems.
+It will help them leave behind negative stereotypes and prejudiced thinking.

 2) The moderate believer attends religious services regularly.
-They are aware of facts that contradict their beliefs, but they do not investigate them.
+They know facts that contradict their beliefs, but they do not investigate them.
 These people often have family and business relationships intertwined with their religion.
-This cements the religious devotee to the cultural narrative.
-They are susceptible to extremist ideas and ideologies.
-This is because of their exposure to groupthink manipulation tactics.
+It cements the religious devotee to the system, making them more susceptible to extremist ideas and ideologies.

 This group is also apt to follow religious TV and radio programming.
-However, they are also someone who can be a real advocate for truth if you can turn their passion away from religious bigotry.
+However, they can also advocate for truth if you can turn their passion away from religious bigotry.

 3) The hardline believer is the person who sees their religion as their identity.
-They attend more than one meeting a week and take courses to advance their knowledge of their religion.
+They attend more than one meeting a week and take advanced courses in the sect.
 Because of their passion and devotion to the cult, they become middle-management.
 They lead small groups and help enforce the boundaries of the belief system.
 As semi-leaders, they are influential in pushing extremist agenda items.
-They not only are subject to groupthink manipulation, they become the primary tools for motivating others.
+They can use self-hypnosis and group hypnosis to affect the beliefs of others.

-4) The extremist often becomes one of the key leaders of the sect or cult.
+4) The extremist often becomes one of the sect’s key leaders or cult.
 They are always charismatic and know how to use groupthink manipulation tactics to their benefit.
 They seek ways to spark controversy, fear, and anger.
-They stroke strong emotional ties that motivate members of the sect to act on their behalf.
+They trigger primal emotions to motivate members to act on their behalf.

 They typically attend several meetings a month.
-They also listen to radio and TV programs, which further reinforce this programming.
+They also listen to radio and TV programs, further reinforcing this programming.
 Their religion becomes their identity.

-Is the experience of supernatural or paranormal phenomena real?
-The phenomena may be real but how we see and label it will depend upon our worldview.
+Is the experience of supernatural or paranormal activity a mind game, or are they real?
+The phenomena may be an actual occurrence, but how we see and label them will depend upon our worldview.